• beehiiv Blog

 Jasper Polak surprised me with this invitation when I subscribed to his email newsletter:

 Let’s summarize.
-When you are crafting your introduction email, have in mind the following:
+When you are crafting your introduction email, have the following in mind:

 2) Keep it short.
 Long introduction emails are more likely to confuse than initiate the reader.

-3) Get into the Primary inbox.
-Invite them to move you to their primary inbox.
+3) Get into the primary inbox.
+Invite your subscribers to move you to their primary inbox.

 4) Take advantage of second chances.
 If new subscribers don't open your emails, re-send another introduction after making any necessary edits or changes.
 This could work with inactive readers, too!

-5) Finally, remember to invite them to chat with you.
+5) Remember to invite subscribers to chat with you.
 This can help develop a better relationship and foster further communication between both parties.

-With beehiiv you can create, personalize, custom, and measure your introduction emails.
-Sign up now.
+With beehiiv, you can create, personalize, customize, and measure your introduction emails.

 or to participate.